Fazlur Rahman Khan: Career

 In 1955, employed by the architectural firm Skidmore, Owings & Merrill (SOM), he began working in Chicago.
 He was made a partner in 1966.
 He worked the rest of his life side by side with fellow architect Bruce Graham.
 Khan introduced design methods and concepts for efficient use of material in building architecture.
 His first building to employ the tube structure was the Chestnut De-Witt apartment building.
 During the 1960s and 1970s, he became noted for his designs for Chicago's 100-story John Hancock Center and 110-story Sears Tower, since renamed Willis Tower, the tallest building in the world from 1973 until 1998.

 He believed that engineers needed a broader perspective on life, saying, "The technical man must not be lost in his own technology; he must be able to appreciate life, and life is art, drama, music, and most importantly, people."

 Khan's personal papers, most of which were in his office at the time of his death, are held by the Ryerson & Burnham Libraries at the Art Institute of Chicago.
 The Fazlur Khan Collection includes manuscripts, sketches, audio cassette tapes, slides and other materials regarding his work.

 Personal life

 For enjoyment, Khan loved singing Rabindranath Tagore's poetic songs in Bengali.
-He and his wife, Liselotte, who immigrated from Austria, had one daughter who was born in 1960.
+He and his wife, Liselotte, an immigrant from Austria, had one daughter who was born in 1960.
 In 1967, he elected to become a United States citizen.
+Khan was a Muslim at the time when he died.